couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 <a id="couchbase-admin-tasks-mrw"></a>

-## Using Multi- Readers and Writers
+## Using Multiple Readers and Writers

 Multiple readers and writers are supported to persist data onto disk.
 For earlier versions of Couchbase Server, each bucket instance